 - Presented to Town Councils on brownfields redevelopment and benefits, including federal and state funding opportunities

-- Hosted training on community and property owner engagement, and leveraging funding sources with state and federal partners
+- Hosted trainings on community and property owner engagement, and leveraging funding sources with state and federal partners

 - Created a “How to Talk about Brownfields” one-pager for property owner engagement

-- Created a database of confirmed and potential brownfields sites in consortium communities, targeted at downtown districts and priority areas for local governments, and sites competitive by federal/state funding standards
+- Created a database of confirmed and potential brownfields sites in consortium communities, targeted at downtown districts and priority areas for local governments, and sites competitive by federal and state funding standards

 - Developed a prioritization strategy for brownfields sites to help communities identify focuses

-- Provided two no-cost trainings on development for consortium member communities – Small Scale Development Workshop and Infill Development Workshop
+- Provided no-cost trainings on development for consortium member communities (Small Scale Development Workshop and Infill Development Workshop)